 Another way to insert a check mark symbol (or any symbol for that matter) in Excel is using the Symbol dialog box.

-To insert the check mark using the Symbol dialog box:
+Here are the steps to insert the check mark (tick mark) using the Symbol dialog box:

 - Select the cell in which you want the check mark symbol.